pingcap/docs-cn/sync-diff-inspector/upstream-downstream-diff.md

 > - Set `db-type` of Drainer to `tidb` to ensure that `ts-map` is saved in the checkpoint.
 > - Modify the Garbage Collection (GC) time of TiKV to ensure that the historical data corresponding to snapshot is not collected by GC during the data check.
 It is recommended that you modify the GC time to 1 hour and recover the setting after the check.
 > - In some versions of TiDB Binlog, `master-ts` and `slave-ts` are stored in `ts-map`. `master-ts` is equivalent to `primary-ts` and `slave-ts` is equivalent to `secondary-ts`.
+> - The above example only shows the section of `Datasource config`.
+For complete configuration, refer to [sync-diff-inspector User Guide](/sync-diff-inspector/sync-diff-inspector-overview.md).